Now You Know - Mini Bio

 Additionally, Joanelle has worked with the following directors: George Schaefer, Oliver Stone, Fred Schepisi, Gregory Hoblit, Charles Band, Mel Damski, Ricky Schroder, and Aaron Lipstadt.

-Joanelle made the shortlist for an Academy Award in 2000.
+Joanelle shortlisted for an Academy Award in 2000.
 She wrote, produced, directed and scored the music for her documentary short “American Holocaust: When It’s All Over I’ll Still Be Indian”, narrated by Edward Asner.
 This is the only film to date that addresses the American Indian and Jewish Holocaust.
 This film continues to have relevance with over three million+ views on YouTube, continues to produce revenue and still screens at universities globally.
 In 2005, her film won the Armin T. Wegner Humanitarian Award given to projects that have “the vision to see the truth and the courage to speak it.”

 For this groundbreaking effort Joanelle has received numerous awards and acknowledgements for the visionary and humanitarian work including: